ecr007/English-World/Phrases-Vocabulary/D.md

 Disgusting: (adj) arousing revulsion or strong indignation.

 Don't fall for that: means to not be deceived or fooled in something.

+Doorknob: (noun) (llavin) A round or oval handle used to close or open a door.